aceade/sydfjords-react/README.md

 ## Unit tests

 Tests use Jest and Testing-Library.
-At the moment, these are limited to the Gallery, Location and Navbar files.
-Testing the languages changes is not fully functional yet.
+At the moment, these are limited to the Gallery, Location, Navbar and About files.

 ## Credits/Sources